patois/xray/README.md

 The plugin attempts to match regular expressions taken from its configuration file with each of the decompiler's text lines.
-Successful matches will cause the background color of a matching text line to be changed.
+Successful matches will cause the background color of a matching text line to be changed accordingly.

 Optionally, changing the "high_contrast" setting to "1" in the configuration file will cause a visual "xray" effect.